Feyerabend/vm/metcalfe/README.md

 : stop the machine

 __then <item>__
-: compare the next item (after match) on input. make a logical and with current flag, i.e. if previous set of flag is true and the current, then they both are true, otherwise set flag false
+: compare the next item (after match) on input. make a logical and with current flag, i.e. if previous set of flag is true and the current, then they both are true, otherwise set flag false (*instr. added by me*)

 __true <label>__
 : conditional jump, if flag is true